OpenIsolation/OpenIsolation/README.md

 A project to reverse-engineer Alien: Isolation, provide an SDK and fix long-standing issues with the PC port.

 Goals:
-- [ ] Reverse-engineer the libraries
+- [ ] Reverse-engineer the libraries.
 - [ ] Get the libraries compiling successfully.
 - [ ] Reverse-engineer the game code.
 - [ ] Get the libraries linked into the game binary.